ding-lab/BreakPointSurveyor/README.md

 * **[T_PlotStructure](T_PlotStructure/README.md)**: Assemble GGP panels into BPS structure plot and save as PDF
 * **[U_PlotExpression](U_PlotExpression/README.md)**: Create BPS Expression plot based on expression P-values and save as PDF (`master` branch only)

 The 1000SV and Synthetic workflows generally have a subset of these stages.
-See [BPS Developer's Guide](Development.md) for additional information about developing new workflow stages.
+See [BPS Developer Guide](Development.md) for additional information about developing new workflow stages.

 ## Data Availability